Principal | AIA

 Flores believes that good design has to be smart - can it solve more than one problem in a single move and still be beautiful?

-Seifert holds a Bachelor of Science in Architecture with Honors and Distinction from Ohio State University and a Master of Architecture from Yale University.
+Christopher holds a Bachelor of Science in Architecture from The Ohio State University and Master of Architecture from Yale University.
+He is a licensed Architect in the State of New York.

 Prior to joining AIFNY in 2014, Dingeldein interned at SO-IL, mainly working on the Manetti Shrem Museum of Art competition, which they later won.
 During her college career, Dingeldein worked as the University of Kentucky’s College of Design’s Lab Consultant and explored design’s vapid forms and ways by participating in design electives and conferences such as Possible Mediums.